Gator-PASE/gator-pase.github.io/content/blog/23-10-03-SciPolBites-EB/index.md

 of their constituents and the ecosystem above their financial and political interests.

 {{% callout note %}}
-This blog post was originally published through NSPN's SciPolBites microblog, however, that has gone offline, so we are sharing it here.
+This blog post was originally published through the National Science Policy Network's [SciPolBites microblog](https://www.scipolnetwork.org/nspn/scipolbites-whose-soil-is-this-happening-in/), however, since that has gone offline, we have opted to host it ourselves.
 {{% /callout %}}